alljamin/portfolio/_pages/warehouse.space.md

 image: "/assets/img/warehouse.space/background.jpg"
 ---

-Warehouse.space is an innovative warehousing company, what provides self storage and vertical storage solutions all around the world.
+Warehouse.space is an innovative warehousing company, what provides self-storage and vertical storage solutions all around the world.

 I was invited to create a responsive website for the company.
 Warehouse.space founder had already some ideas on how website should look and feel, and purchased a static HTML5 template.
 The purchased template was my starting point.